Lhcfl/nixos-cfg/docs/secure-boot.md

 ## PREPARE YOUR SYSTEM

-Exit "User Mode" in your firmware settings, and enable "Configuration Mode".
+Exit "User Mode" in your firmware settings, and enable "Setup Mode".

 ```
 sudo sbctl create-keys